Chhatrapati Shivaji Maharaj International Airport: Runways

-The airport has two intersecting runways and it handles an average of 980 flights per day.
-The runways have been upgraded to Code F, which means they can accommodate larger aircraft like the Airbus A380.
+The airport has two intersecting runways and handles an average of 980 flights per day.
+The runways were upgraded to Code F, which means they can accommodate larger aircraft like the Airbus A380.
 Following a presentation in March 2011 by UK's air traffic service provider NATS on how the capacity of the airport can be increased, MIAL set a target of 48 aircraft movements an hour in an effort to reduce congestion at the airport.
 Both runways were operated simultaneously especially during peak hours to try and attain this target.
 MIAL scrapped simultaneous Cross-runway flight operations in mid-2013 after it found that single runway operations were more effective for increasing aircraft movements per hour.
 Runway 14/32 was henceforth to be used only when the main runway was unavailable due to maintenance or other reasons.
 The construction of new rapid exit taxiways helped in increasing flight handling capacity from 32 movements per hour to 44 in 2012.
 NATS delivered and helped MIAL implement a 'change roadmap' to help CSMIA achieve more than 50 movements per hour in 2015.

 The increased air-side efficiencies resulted in CSMIA overtaking Gatwick Airport in March 2017 to become the world's busiest airport with only one operational runway at a time.